nearform/titus/docs/developers/packages/titus-backend/README.md

 Have a look at `lib/plugins/auth0/auth0.test.js` for some examples.

-### Pg Plugin
+### The pg Plugin

-The Pg plugin automatically instruments other routes with a [pg][fastify-postgres] so they can issue queries against the database.
+The pg plugin automatically instruments other routes with a [pg][fastify-postgres] so they can issue queries against the database.

 Have a look at `lib/plugins/pg/pg.test.js` for some examples.